HarryAllen1/jhstsa.org/pages/events/VR.md

 Create a virtual reality (VR) simulation of a family vacation destination that includes experiences and activities that appeal to both young children and teenagers.

+## Pre-conference Submission Requirements

+### January 23rd

+Students will submit a pdf file containing the following:

+- Description of purpose of visualization
+- Handdrawn storyboard of the visualization
+- List of resources

 ## Information

 |                                              |               |